puniverse/comsat/docs/index.md

 Comsat is not a web framework.
 In fact, it does not add new APIs at all (with one exception, Web Actors, mentioned later).
 It provides implementation to popular (and often, standard) APIs like Servlet, JAX-RS, and JDBC, that can be called within Quasar fibers.

 Comsat does provide one new API that you may choose to use: [Web Actors](manual/webactors.html).
-Web actors let you define a Quasar actor that receives and respnds to HTTP requests and web socket messages.
+Web actors let you define a Quasar actor that receives and responds to HTTP requests and web socket messages.
 The Web Actors API is rather minimal, and is intended to do one job and do it well: simplify two-way communication between your server and the client.

 [Parallel Universe]: http://paralleluniverse.co

 ## News

+### July 23, 2014

+Comsat [0.2.0](https://github.com/puniverse/comsat/releases/tag/v0.2.0 has been released.

 ### January 22, 2014

-COMSAT 0.1.0 has been released.
+COMSAT [0.1.0](https://github.com/puniverse/comsat/releases/tag/v0.1.0) has been released.

 # Getting Started